Bioinfo-LPCV-RDF/TF_genomic_analysis/README.md

 This pipeline is used for DAP-seq analysis of MADS transcription Factors.
-Compil_function.sh gathers all the functions needed for the analysis and Wrapper_MADS_tetra_paper.sh call all these functions, with specific parameters.
+Compil_function.sh gathers all the functions needed for the analysis and Wrapper_MADS_tetra_paper.sh call these functions, with specific parameters.
 The codes to generate the figures 5, S8 and S10 are not in the wrapper and have to be launched separately (see ### 10. and ### 11. ).

 ## DEPENDENCIES